7 ways PR differs from advertising

 6. Engagement:

 Journalists are looking to get ahead of their competitors, to get a scoop, so a story offered as an exclusive is more likely to appeal.
 A specific magazine or TV programme can be the first to ‘break your story’ but it can then be sent to multiple journalists thereafter, in order to maximize your press coverage.
 Your ad, on the other hand, will appear in multiple competitive outlets at the same time, single mindedly communicating its one key message.
+This can be combined as part of an integrated PR and marketing campaign.

 7. Cost: